tytydraco/yessleep/out/I_Work_as_a_Lookout_at_a_National_Forest_Does_Anyone_Know_What_a_Code_Black_Means.md

 “Guys, these two-way radios are for emergencies,” Gwen said, her voice sounding more exasperated than usual.
 She was another Sandy set up in Tower 5, about twenty miles northwest of me.
 She had “gifted kid” vibes - which made sense, as she had been one - and was easily annoyed with the rest of us, but everyone loved her.
 Deep down, she loved us, too.

 But, like, really deep down.
-“Call John Hammond, we found insects in ancient amber” deep.
+“Call the Jurassic Park owner, we found insects in ancient amber” deep.

 “Gwennnnnnnnny,” Harry said, dragging out her name.
 “You promised not to play school marm today.
 Jorge is gone for the week!
 Let’s enjoy a boss-free day.”